 dana white, Daniel Cormier, strikeforce, Strikeforce MMA, Tim Sylvia

 The most polarizing heavyweight in MMA history has called it quits.
 Fedor Emelianenko officially announced his retirement from MMA on Thursday after earning his 34th win.
 The decision should officially end all rumors about Fedor in the UFC…at least in the interim.

 Fedor’s 12-year career raised more questions than answers.
 From 2001 to 2006 Fedor was generally regarded as the best pound for pound fighter in all of MMA and the greatest heavyweight the sport had ever seen.
 Yet Fedor’s zero fights in the UFC as well as a recent losing streak have many questioning the strength of Fedor’s legacy.

 Fedor ended his career the way all great athletes should.
 Fedor went out with a thundering win.
 Fedor defeated former UFC standout Pedro Rizzo on Thursday in what will go down as the last fight in his career.
-Fedor rocked Rizzo with a right hand and looked every bit as dangerous ..click here to read more
+Fedor rocked Rizzo with a right hand and looked every bit as ..click here to read more

 Brock Lesnar, dana white, fedor Emelianenko, Strikeforce MMA

 As ambitious as it was to put together the Strikeforce Heavyweight Grand Prix tournament, it has been anything but smooth.
 The latest bump comes off of a rumor that if true, could practically kill the entire idea.
 Alistair Overeem may not only be pulling out of the tournament, but could be leaving Strikeforce altogether.